blockchain-certificates-web/blockchain-certificates-web.github.io/guide/system-overview.md

 **cert-store**

-Cert-store is simply a UID to certificate lookup store.
+Cert-store is simply a UID to a certificate lookup store.
 While it is MongoDB in the open source project, it can be any blob store that allows efficient access.
 This is used as a backing store for cert-viewer and certificate wallets importing into the app.